Piret Järvis

-Piret Järvis (born 6 February 1984) is an Estonian television host and a singer, guitarist, and songwriter of the popular rock band Vanilla Ninja.
+Piret Järvis-Milder (born 6 February 1984) is an Estonian television host and singer, guitarist, and songwriter of the popular rock band Vanilla Ninja.

+Early life and education

 Born to Maire and Enno Järvis she has an older sister and a younger brother.
 After graduating high school she entered International University of Concordia where she was majoring in Media and Public Relations.
 Later she continued to study journalism at the University of Tartu.